nerdfiles/campaign/README.md

 # Campaign with SparkPost

 Greatly depends on [ZURB Foundation for Emails](https://github.com/zurb/foundation-emails-template), but without the AWS stuff.
 In progress.
+There's gotta be some smart-ass reason to use `node-libcurl` over `requests`, right?
+Check out [node-sparkpost](https://github.com/SparkPost/node-sparkpost) for tested code.

 ## Preparation